mixographer/430-Thermal-Printer-I2C/README.md

-Thermal-Printer-I2C
+430-Thermal-Printer-I2C
 ===================

+THIS IS A WORK IN PROGRESS, I HAVE NOT TESTED THIS YET IN ENERGIA!!!

-Arduino Library for Parallel Printers with Arduno and PFC8574 I/O Expanders or Shift Registers.
+Energia Library for Parallel Printers with  launchpad and PFC8574 I/O Expanders or Shift Registers.
 ___________________________________________________________________________

-This is an Arduino Library to use with Parallel-interfaced Thermal Printers.
+This is a Energia Library to use with Parallel-interfaced Thermal Printers.
 I used a PFC8574 I/O Expander to communicate with the Parallel port.
 This code should work with most parallel port receipt printers that use the ESC/POS Communication mode.